DuffyTJ89/Gesture-based-UI-project/README.md

 # Why Snake?

-With Snake being so well known (everyone above a certain age has played it) we thought this would be a good opportunity to give a different take on the classic game by adding in voice gesture controles.
+With Snake being so well known (everyone above a certain age has played it) we thought this would be a good opportunity to give a different take on the classic game by adding in physical gesture controles.

 # Research